7artisans takes on the Leica Summaron-M 28mm f/5.6 for a tenth of the cost

 All three lenses have metal barrels, incidentally, although only the TTArtisan identifies the specific metal chosen as brass.
 The Leica likely is as well, although the company’s materials only definitively state this for the lens hood, while 7artisans doesn’t identify the specific metal(s) used for any part of its product.

-As you’d expect of a manual lens, there are only a of physical controls.
-7artisans has opted for a somewhat less retro aesthetic with aperture and focus encircling the lens, unlike the Leica and TTArtisan lenses which replace the focus ring with a lever that can also lock at the infinity position to prevent accidental changes.
+As you’d expect of a manual lens, there are only a couple of physical controls.
+7artisans has opted for a somewhat less retro aesthetic with aperture and focus rings encircling the lens, unlike the Leica and TTArtisan lenses which replace the focus ring with a lever that can also lock at the infinity position to prevent accidental changes.

 7artisans 28mm